633 W 5th Street #2890

 Slip and Fall accidents

 Furthermore, Reflex Sympathetic Dystrophy is divided into two categories.
-Type 1 CRPS is persistent pain that develops after an accident in the arms or legs, but Type 2 CRPS is caused by a direct nerve injury, which is often caused by surgical errors.
-In both cases, the pain is usually long-lasting and severe and is out of proportion to the original injury.
+Type 1 CRPS is persistent pain that develops after an accident in the arms or legs, but a direct nerve injury causes Type 2 CRPS, often caused by surgical errors.
+In both cases, the pain is usually long-lasting, severe, and out of proportion to the original injury.

-Since there are no precise tests to detect Complex Regional Pain Syndrome, it is particularly dangerous; if left untreated, CRPS can spread to other body sections.
+Since there are no precise tests to detect Complex Regional Pain Syndrome, it is hazardous; if left untreated, CRPS can spread to other body sections.

-Doctors usually diagnose CRPS after symptoms have been present for an extended period of time, such as:
+Doctors usually diagnose CRPS after symptoms have been present for an extended period, such as:

 Prolonged pain or a burning sensation in the arms, legs, and feet